Tiendil/feeds.fun/README.md

 # Public MVP

+- [ ] fix rendering of feeds list, when feeds are not enough for one page
+- [ ] filter by single feed (like a tag?)
 - [ ] reduce amount the size of answers from backend
 - [ ] favicon
 - [ ] openapi key per user